evanshortiss/rhdh-visual-qontract-demo-provider/README.md

           # customisation server in the same namespace
           target: http://rhdh-customisation-server:8080
           pathRewrite:
+            '^/api/proxy/developer-hub/tech-radar': /techradar
-            '^/api/proxy/developer-hub': /
+            '^/api/proxy/developer-hub': /home
           changeOrigin: true
 ```

 ## Configuration

-Currently, this server has the ability to serve custom "Quick Access" links
+Currently, this server has the ability to serve custom "Quick Access" links and
-to an instance of Red Hat Developer Hub.
+TechRadar data to an instance of Red Hat Developer Hub.

 ### Homepage "Quick Access" Links

 These are the links displayed on the home page of Red Hat Developer Hub.
 By
 default, this server will use the links defined in */data/home.json*.

+To define a set of custom links, edit the *home.json* entry in the example
+*rhdh-homepage-data* ConfigMap.

+### TechRadar Data

+This data is displayed on the TechRadar page of Red Hat Developer Hub.
+Enable

 To define a set of custom links, edit the *home.json* entry in the example
 *rhdh-homepage-data* ConfigMap.